jonathanmorgan/python_utilities/README.md

 - __/django\_utils/queryset\_helper.py__ - QuerySetHelper class that contains memory-efficient ways of iterating over large QuerySets, and also a few convenience methods for adding date and primary key filters to a QuerySet.
 - __/email/email\_helper.py__ - EmailHelper class that contains logic for setting up SMTP server using smtplib, then sending text or HTML email messages.
 - __/rate\_limited/basic\_rate\_limited.py__ - BasicRateLimited is a non-parallel parent class that contains variables and code for rate-limiting.
 Details on extending TK below, in Usage Section.
-- __/research/time\_series\_data.py__ - BasicRateLimited is a non-parallel parent class that contains variables and code for rate-limiting.
-Details on extending TK below, in Usage Section.
 - __/strings/string\_helper.py__ - StringHelper class with methods to help with unicode encoding, stripping HTML from strings.

 ## Installation

-Clone this repository and place it somewhere in your PYTHON_PATH, including the base "python\_utilities" directory.
+Clone this repository and place it somewhere in your PYTHON\_PATH, including the base "python\_utilities" directory.
 The easiest way to use these libraries with a Django site is to clone this repository into the site's folder alongside other applications, so these utilities are a part of the same python path as other django apps.
 These utilities are used by other of my django applications, as well.
 They can also be used outside of django.

 ### /database/MySQLdb\_helper.py